Unwanted (album): Recording

-In September 2021, Heather Baron-Gracie shared a photo on herself and Ciara Doran via Instagram that revealed the band was working on a follow up to Who Am I?
+In September 2021, Heather Baron-Gracie shared a photo on herself and Ciara Doran via Instagram that revealed the band was working on a follow-up to Who Am I?
 For this record, the band worked with Zakk Cervini, who had previously produced albums by bands like All Time Low, Poppy, Waterparks, and Yungblud.
-Baron-Gracie and Cervini met when she recorded guest vocals on the All Time Low single "PMA", which Cervini produced.
-"I laid down the vocals," Baron-Gracie explained in an interview with Upset magazine, "and instantly I knew that [Cervini] was the guy who needed to do our third record.
-Ciara and the band then came in and met him."
-When speaking to Alternative Press, Baron-Gracie further explained:
+Baron-Gracie and Cervini met when she recorded guest vocals on the All Time Low single "PMA", which Cervini produced, and when speaking to Alternative Press, Baron-Gracie explained:

 Zakk was the perfect match for us.
 The first time that I met him, I knew that he needed to produce our next record.
 He’s just a breath of fresh air, is so positive, talented and just the most genuinely nice guy ever. ...
 With Zakk, [recording] was just so natural.
 We all knew what kind of record we wanted to make with Pale Waves and were on the same wavelength.
 There were no clashes, and it was just so easy.
 Zakk really helped us create a solid piece of work that we are so happy about and wouldn’t have been the same without him.

 Thanks to the band-producer dynamic and the atmosphere in the studio, working on Unwanted was "the first time ...
 [Baron-Gracie] actually enjoyed recording", telling Alternative Press, "All of my other previous times, I was so stressed out or having a freak out every minute".
 On December 4, 2021, Baron-Gracie announced on Instagram that recording for the record had concluded.